elliottufaro/Interactive-Spline-Demo/README.md

-This project demonstrates an interactive 3D spline visualization using.
+This project demonstrates an interactive spline visualization.
 The demo includes various features such as dynamic spline manipulation, noise-based transformations, and user interaction through mouse events.

 Features
 - Interactive Controls: Users can interact with the splines using mouse events to move control points and adjust the shape of the spline.